strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 The benchmark consists of multiple identical "runs" for each Dockerised implementation, see [bench-3-impls.py](https://github.com/strohel/locations-rs/blob/master/bench-3-impls.py).
-These are named after the implementation and ordinal number of the run, thus `rs-actix-1` is the first run of the Rust (Actix) implementation, and `kt-ktor-3` is the third run of Kotlin (Ktor) implementation.
+The runs are named after the implementation and their ordinal number, thus `rs-actix-1` is the first run of the Rust (Actix) implementation, and `kt-ktor-3` is the third run of Kotlin (Ktor) implementation.

-Each run simulates first minutes of the microservice instance, see [test-image.py](https://github.com/strohel/locations-rs/blob/master/test-image.py).
+Each run simulates the first couple of minutes of the microservice instance, see [test-image.py](https://github.com/strohel/locations-rs/blob/master/test-image.py).
 Steps of one run:
-1. Docker container is started, measuring time until the service starts responding,
+1. Docker container is started, measuring the time until the service starts responding,
-2. a series of HTTP checks is made ensuring correct responses and error handling behaviour,
+2. a suite of HTTP checks is made ensuring correct responses and error handling behaviour,
-3. HTTP load is generated using [wrk](https://github.com/wg/wrk) in a series of 16 10-second steps with increasing concurrent connection count;
+3. HTTP load is generated using [wrk](https://github.com/wg/wrk) in a series of 10-second long steps with increasing concurrent connection count;
-   the metrics are collected from `wrk` invocation and Docker API after each step:
+   the metrics are collected from `wrk` and Docker API after each step:
    - first 5 steps use just one concurrent connection, acting as a warm-up,
    - each of the next 11 steps doubles concurrent connection count, i.e. continuing with 2, 4,
      8, ..., 1024, 2048.[^conn-count]

-[^conn-count]: The top-end concurrent connection counts of 1024 and 2048 are beyond practical utility.
+[^conn-count]: The top-end concurrent connection counts of 1024 and 2048 are too high to be practical.
     They are included to test framework behaviour under uncontrolled traffic spike.

 Finally, all runs are plotted using awesome [Pygal](http://www.pygal.org/) library,